szubaira/Sarim-Zubair-Portolio/README.md

 # Sarim_Portfolio
-*Notable Data Science Project Portfolio*
+*Notable Data Science Projects Portfolio*

 # Project 1: House Price Prediction: Project Overview
 - Formulated a tool that estimates the saleprice of houses in Ames, Iowa based on 79 explanatory variables.